 The gastrointestinal tract is responsible for digesting food.
 It processes and breaks down the food that you eat.
 It absorbs the nutrients and eliminates the harmful substances consumed.
 The gastrointestinal tract also helps eliminate toxins from the body through the stool.

 Like the liver, kidneys, and digestive tract, the skin also has an essential function.
-The skin is the largest organ in the human body and plays an important role in detoxification.
+The skin is the largest organ in the human body and is important in detoxification.

 The easiest way to support the function of the skin is to exercise.
-The benefit of exercising will not only be weight loss.
-The skin also helps eliminate toxins through sweat and helps regulate body temperature.
+The benefit of exercising will not only be found in weight loss.
+Rather, the skin also helps eliminate toxins through sweat and helps regulate body temperature.

 The good news is that there are several ways to open detox pathways to aid the body’s natural detox system.
 Research shows that these methods can help rid the body of toxins to achieve a better balance and a healthier life overall.

 1. Add More Fruits And Vegetables To Your Diet

 Fruits and vegetables contain antioxidants that can help maintain your overall health.
 These antioxidants will effectively fight free radicals and other stressors in the body.
 If not controlled, free radicals can damage the cells and lead to severe illnesses such as cancer or heart disease.

 2. Drink Plenty Of Water, Even When You Do Not Feel Thirsty

 Water is vital for our survival.
 It plays many roles in the body: regulating cell function, carrying nutrients and waste products, ensuring proper blood flow, and more.
 Drinking at least eight glasses of water daily is crucial to support the functioning of our organ systems.